 3. Go for lifelong:

 Look for companies that offer lifetime or extended warranties on products.
-Companies like Lifestraw stand by their products, offering warranties up to 50 years in some cases.
-Others like Onsight make durable products from recycled materials in colors that never go out of style.
+Look for companies that offer lifetime or extended warranties on products—or make products that last.
+Companies like Onsight make durable products from recycled materials in colors that never go out of style.
 Look to The Manual for a list of manufacturers that provide lifetime guarantees on products including tools, footwear, and clothing.
 For gardening gear with lifetime warranties consider Dramm products like water timers, and soaker hoses.

 4. Visit a repair café: